 - Your spouse's pay stubs if you are filing taxes jointly.

 Is your tax preparer offering you a fast or quick refund?
 A tax preparer, who says you can get a refund in as little as three days, is probably offering you a refund anticipation loan.
 This is an expensive loan that charges you fees and interest to borrow your own money.
 You can file your return electronically and have it deposited directly into your bank account.
 You can get your refund in as little as 10 to14 days.

 Can I get my taxes done for free?
 Low-income taxpayers may be able to go to a local Volunteer Income Tax Assistance Site (VITA) or AARP free tax preparation site.
 These sites usually operate between the end of January and April 15 each year.
-The number to find a VITA site is 1-800-829-1040.
-The number to find an AARP site is 877-227-7844.
+You can find a VITA or AARP site by calling 1-800-829-1040 or by going to irs.gov.

 Where can I get help if I am being audited by the IRS or need help with a tax controversy?
 You may be able to get help from Iowa Legal Aid's Low-Income Taxpayer Clinic.
 Call Iowa Legal Aid at 1-800-532-1275.

 If you have concerns regarding your current tax preparer or prior year returns, contact Iowa Legal Aid's Low-Income Taxpayer Clinic at 1-800-532-1275.

 As you read this information, remember this article is not a substitute for legal advice.

 As a general rule, Iowa Legal Aid’s Low-Income Taxpayer Clinic does not prepare tax returns.